OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

    Links to standards:
   * TODOGROUP: Mentioned anywhere in our scope? (maybe in privacy standards?)

+* CONTINUOUSVALIDATION.
+By frequently testing the behaviour of the model against an appropriate test set, sudden changes caused by a permanent attack (e.g. data poisoning, model poisoning) can be detected.

+  Links to standards:
+  * ISO 5338 Continuous validation.
+Gap: complete coverage

 * UNWANTEDBIASTESTING.
 By doing test runs of the model to measure unwanted bias, unwanted behaviour can be detected.
 The details of bias detection fall outside the scope of this document.
 --------------------------------------
 --------------------------------------